Your Guide To Pay For College!

 - Contact the Financial Aid Office to verify that there is still FWS money available to award

 - Once you are awarded FWS, find a campus department willing to hire you for a FWS position on campus

 - Search the Career Center jobs database (https://www.collegecentral.com/solano/ ) to find a work-study position offered on campus.

 - Complete the hiring process with the department hiring you.

 Federal Direct Loan Program

-For more information, check out our Direct Loans page featuring our FAQ here.
+For information on how to apply for Direct Loans at Solano, check out our Direct Loans page featuring our FAQ here.